 The survey asked if an individual's health plan provided information on cost and quality of providers.
-Individuals were more likely to report that they had quality information available than cost information, and HDHP enrollees were less likely than traditional plan enrollees to report that the plan provided the information.
-There was no difference in the percentage of CDHP and traditional plan enrollees reporting the availability of cost and quality information.
-About 40 percent of CDHP and traditional plan enrollees reported access to quality information, compared with 29 percent of HDHP enrollees (Figure 7).
-Similarly, just over one-third of CDHP and traditional plan enrollees reported access to cost information, compared with one-quarter of HDHP enrollees.
+Individuals were more likely to report that they had, and tried to use, quality information available than cost information, and both CDHP and HDHP enrollees were less likely than traditional plan enrollees to report that the plan provided the information.
+Nearly 30 percent of HDHP enrollees reported access to quality information, compared with 34 percent of CDHP enrollees and 45 percent of traditional plan enrollees (Figure 8).
+Similarly, just one-quarter of HDHP enrollees reported access to cost information, compared with 30 percent among CDHP enrollees and 41 percent among traditional plan enrollees.

-CDHP enrollees were more likely than traditional plan and HDHP enrollees to use information provided by their health plans.
-About 6 in 10 CDHP enrollees indicated that they had made use of the information about the quality of their doctors, compared with less than 50 percent among traditional plan and HDHP enrollees.
-Cost information was used by 36 percent of HDHPs enrollees, 41 percent of traditional plan enrollees, and 54 percent of CDHP enrollees.
-CDHP enrollees and HDHP enrollees were more likely than traditional plan enrollees to try to find information on cost and quality from sources other than the health plan.
-Specifically, 28 percent of CDHP enrollees and 24 percent of HDHP enrollees sought other sources of information, while 17 percent of traditional plan enrollees did so.
+CDHP, HDHP, and traditional plan enrollees were about equally likely to use information provided by their health plans.
+However, CDHP and HDHP enrollees were more likely than traditional plan enrollees to try to find information on cost and quality from sources other than the health plan.
+Specifically, about one-quarter of CDHP and HDHP enrollees sought other sources of information, while one-fifth of traditional plan enrollees did so.